bigteamscienceconference/bigteamscienceconference.github.io/store.md

     </div>
   </div>
 </div>
+-->

-## Make your own merch!
+## Make your own 2022 BTSCON merch!

-We know that our use of a USA-based vendor (Bonfire.com) means that non-US-based BTS fans are stuck with higher shipping fees and longer wait times.
-We are looking into setting up an EU-based store, but in the meantime we welcome conference attendees to create their own merch using our official graphics.
+The official conference merch store is now closed, but we welcome conference attendees to create their own merch using our official graphics.
 We'd love to see pictures of any merch you create, so make sure to [share them with us](mailto:bigteamscienceconference@gmail.com)!

 <section>